 In general, enterprises in the PRC are subject to income tax at a statutory rate of 33% (30% state income tax plus 3% local income tax) on their taxable income before January 1, 2008.
 This tax rate was reduced to 25% according to the PRC's new Corporate Income Tax Law which took effect from January 1, 2008.
-In 2005, 2006 and 2007, in accordance with local provisional tax regulations in Henan province, the local tax authority in Zhengzhou determined that the taxable income of our PRC subsidiaries in Henan province should be deemed at 12% or 14% of their total cash receipts from sales of residential units.
-Total cash receipts include cash receipts proceeds from presales of our properties that are recorded as customer deposits, which partly comprise mortgage loan proceeds received in our account from mortgage lending banks.
-The Zhengzhou local tax authority has provisionally confirmed that it applied the same levy method to our PRC subsidiaries located in Henan province for the year ended December 31, 2007.
-For our subsidiaries located in Shandong, Jiangsu, Anhui and Sichuan provinces, income tax is levied at the statutory rate of 33% on income as reported in the statutory financial statements after appropriate tax adjustments for the year ended December 31, 2007.
+In 2006, 2007 and 2008, in accordance with local provisional tax regulations in Henan province, the local tax authority in Zhengzhou determined that the taxable income of our PRC subsidiaries in Henan province should be deemed at 12% or 14% of their total cash receipts from sales of residential units.
+Total cash receipts include cash receipts proceeds from pre-sales of our properties that are recorded as customer deposits, which partly comprise mortgage loan proceeds received in our account from mortgage lending banks.
+The Zhengzhou local tax authority has provisionally confirmed that it applied the same levy method to our PRC subsidiaries located in Henan province for the year ended December 31, 2008.
+For our subsidiaries located in Shandong, Jiangsu, Anhui and Sichuan provinces, income tax is levied at the statutory rate of 25% on income as reported in the statutory financial statements after appropriate tax adjustments for the year ended December 31, 2008.

 The Zhengzhou and other local tax authorities are entitled to re-examine taxes paid in prior years under the levy method described above; however, they have not indicated whether they will do so.
-We have made full provision for the CIT payable by our PRC subsidiaries based on the statutory 33% income tax rate after appropriate adjustments to our taxable income used in the calculation.
+We have made full provision for the CIT payable by our PRC subsidiaries based on the statutory income tax rate of 33% for 2007 and the years prior and 25% for 2008, after appropriate adjustments to our taxable income used in the calculation.
 Prior to January 1, 2007, the difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis has been treated as a temporary difference, giving rise to deferred tax balances.
-We believe this is appropriate due to the possibility of reinterpretation of the application of the tax regulations by higher tax authorities in the PRC, as the local authorities have indicated that they will apply the regulation in the same manner in 2007.
+We believe this is appropriate due to the possibility of reinterpretation of the application of the tax regulations by higher tax authorities in the PRC, as the local authorities have indicated that they will apply the regulation in the same manner in 2008.
 The deferred tax balances have been classified as non-current.

-On January 1, 2007, we adopted the Financial Accounting Standards Board, or the FASB, Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109," or FIN 48.
+On January 1, 2007, we adopted the Financial Accounting Standards Board, or the FASB, Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109," or FIN 48.
 There was no cumulative effect adjustment to beginning retained earnings resulting from the adoption of FIN 48.
 The total liability for cumulative unrecognized tax uncertainty benefit as of January 1, 2007 was US\$2.7 million.
 As of the date of adoption, no interest and penalties have been recognized under FIN 48.

-Since the adoption of FIN 48 on January 1, 2007, our total unrecognized tax uncertainty benefit increased by US\$9.2 million, and the balance at December 31, 2007 is US\$11.9 million.
+Since the adoption of FIN 48 on January 1, 2007, our total unrecognized tax uncertainty benefit increased by US\$0.8 million to US\$12.7 million at December 31, 2008.
 The provision for deferred tax arising from the difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis has been reclassified to unrecognized tax uncertainty benefit.
+The increase related to current year tax positions solely related to the change in exchange rates.